equinor/radix-public-site/public-site/docs/src/guides/sub-pipeline/example-pipeline-with-multiple-tasks.md

 It is not important in which order to put the tasks - tasks can run in parallel or in a sequences, defined by fields [runAfter](https://tekton.dev/docs/pipelines/pipelines/#using-the-runafter-field), [conditions](https://tekton.dev/docs/pipelines/pipelines/#guard-task-execution-using-conditions), [from](https://tekton.dev/docs/pipelines/pipelines/#using-the-from-field).

 * Commit changes in the repository.
 Look at the details of a started Radix pipeline job (if the Radix app is connected to the GitHub WebHook, otherwise - start a job manually).
-* Navigate to the Radix pipeline step "Run pipeline", when it is running or completed: the pipelines overview page shows a table with a list of pipelines - in this example it is one pipeline "pipeline-example", running for an environment "dev", and the pipeline status.
+* Navigate to the Radix pipeline step "Run pipeline", when it is running or completed: the pipelines overview page shows a table with a list of sub-pipelines - in this example it is one sub-pipeline "pipeline-example", running for an environment "dev", and the sub-pipeline status.
  ![pipelines](example-pipeline-with-multiple-pipelines.jpg)
-* Navigate to the pipeline (click on its name in the table row)
+* Navigate to the sub-pipeline (click on its name in the table row)
-* The pipeline overview page shows a table with a list of this pipeline's tasks - in this example it is a list of tasks "show-hello", "show-letters", "show-numbers", "show-goodbye", and the task statuses.
+* The pipeline overview page shows a table with a list of this sub-pipeline's tasks - in this example it is a list of tasks "show-hello", "show-letters", "show-numbers", "show-goodbye", and the task statuses.
   ![pipelines](example-pipeline-with-multiple-tasks.jpg)
 * Navigate to the task (click on its name in the table row)
-* The pipeline task overview page shows a table with a task's step, with a name of a step, step status and the step log.
+* The sub-pipeline task overview page shows a table with a task's step, with a name of a step, step status and the step log.
   ![pipelines](example-pipeline-with-multiple-task-letters.jpg)